Is your friend experiencing abuse by a partner?

 - Tell them you are concerned about them.
 Be specific and refer to incidents you may have personally witnessed. (“I’m scared for you.
 Can we talk about how to make sure you’re safe?”)

-- Focus on his/her strengths.
+- Focus on their strengths.

 - Don’t pass judgment, make them feel ashamed, or minimize their experiences.